Optimally fast incremental Manhattan plane embedding and planar tight span construction: Discussion

 We have characterized the metric spaces that may be formed as a planar tight span of a finite metric space, shown that they may be represented concisely and that distances may be computed quickly from this concise representation, and used these results to develop an efficient algorithm for constructing planar tight spans and for finding embeddings of metric spaces into the Manhattan plane.

 Although it is known that a metric space can be embedded into the Manhattan plane if and only if this is true of every six-point subspace~\cite{BanChe-DCG-96} we observe that no such finite criterion exists for having a planar tight span.
 For, let $G$ be a graph formed from the disjoint union of a $k$-cycle (with $k\ge 4$) and a single isolated vertex, and form a metric space on the vertices of $G$ with distance one between adjacent vertices and two between nonadjacent vertices.
-Then $G$ has a nonplanar tight span in the form of $k$ $L_1$ squares of side length $1/2$ connected at an order-$k$ cone point, together with a bridge leading from that cone point to the isolated vertex.
+Then $G$ has a nonplanar tight span in the form of $k$ $\ell_1$ squares of side length $1/2$ connected at an order-$k$ cone point, together with a bridge leading from that cone point to the isolated vertex.
 However, removing any one point from $G$ leads to a metric space with a planar tight span.

 The next simplest case to investigate would seem to be the metric spaces having two-dimensional tight spans.
 Can these tight spans be represented concisely and constructed efficiently?
-As was already shown by Dress~\cite{Dre-AiM-84}, the tight span of five points is always two-dimensional, but if it is not planar then it will contain internal boundaries that are not aligned with the axes of an $L_1$-plane representation of its local features, so in order to handle this case it would be necessary to develop a more general representation of two-dimensional tight spans that is not based purely on rectangles; see~\cite{Kar-AC-98} and \cite{Che-AAM-00} for additional mathematical investigations of two-dimensional tight spans.
+As was already shown by Dress~\cite{Dre-AiM-84}, the tight span of five points is always two-dimensional, but if it is not planar then it will contain internal boundaries that are not aligned with the axes of an $\ell_1$-plane representation of its local features, so in order to handle this case it would be necessary to develop a more general representation of two-dimensional tight spans that is not based purely on rectangles; see~\cite{Kar-AC-98} and \cite{Che-AAM-00} for additional mathematical investigations of two-dimensional tight spans.

 More ambitiously, it would be of interest to determine for any fixed $d$ the complexity of representing and constructing a tight span of a finite metric space that is guaranteed to be at most $d$-dimensional.
-The existence of polynomial time algorithms for this problem, for any fixed $d$, is not ruled out by Edmonds' NP-completeness proof~\cite{Edm-DCG-08}; rather, that proof shows that it is likely to be hard to determine whether a tight span of dimension at most three can be embedded isometrically into $L_\infty^3$.
+The existence of polynomial time algorithms for this problem, for any fixed $d$, is not ruled out by Edmonds' NP-completeness proof~\cite{Edm-DCG-08}; rather, that proof shows that it is likely to be hard to determine whether a tight span of dimension at most three can be embedded isometrically into $\ell_\infty^3$.
+In recent work with Maarten L\"offler~\cite{EppLof-SoCG-11}, we found a positive answer to this question, showing that for any fixed $d$ the tight span may be represented as a set of bounded faces of a halfspace intersection with polynomial complexity, and that it may be constructed in this way in polynomial time.
+However, the polynomials in this result grow quadratically as a function of $d$ and it would be of interest to determine tighter bounds.